Why fire rated paint for steel is a necessity in Australia

 Fireproof paint for steel – the 2 types of coating

-Fireproof paint for steel can be classified by fire protection method: intumescent or flame retardant.
+Fireproof paint for steel can be classified by fire protection method: intumescent or fire retardant.
 Each of these coating types are further divided by the length of time they provide fire protection for – 30, 60, 90, or 120 minutes.
 Building regulations require different minimum time requirements which vary depending on building type.
 You can read more about this subject in our general passive fire protection article.

-- Intumescent paint: Intumescent paint for steel protects the steel substrate by providing an insulating layer between steel and the fire.
+Intumescent paint (also fire resistant paint for steel) protects the steel substrate by providing an insulating layer between steel and the fire.
 Exposure to the heat of a fire triggers a reaction, causing the intumescent paint to expand to up to 50 times its thickness and form a solid foam-like char.
 This char insulates the steel from the heat, so keeping it below the temperatures that would compromise it.
 Intumescent paint is the main coating used for steel.

-- Fire retardant paint: A fire retardant paint works by releasing a fire-damping gas when heated, which prevents the spread of flame across a surface – usually walls and ceilings.
+A fire retardant paint (also flame retardant) works by releasing a flame-damping gas when heated, which prevents the spread of flame across a surface – usually walls and ceilings.
 It is less common to use fire retardant paints for steel structures, because they do not have the same insulating properties of intumescent paint for steel.

 For the most comprehensive system of fire rated paint for steel, you can use these two paints together, with fire retardant paint as a top coat over intumescent paint for steel.
 In this case, the flame retarding action prevents the intumescent paint from triggering, adding crucial extra time.